Texas Tick-Borne Diseases

 Toxicity (17):

-Clinicians should closely monitor renal function and eighth cranial nerve function, especially in patients with reduced renal function at the onset of therapy.
-Assess urine for decreased specific gravity, increased excretion of protein, and the presence of cells or casts (17).
+Clinicians should closely monitor renal and eighth cranial nerve function, especially in patients with reduced renal function at the onset of therapy.
+Assess urine for decreased specific gravity, increased protein excretion, and the presence of cells or casts (17).
 Routinely check serum urea nitrogen (BUN), serum creatinine, or creatinine clearance (CrCl).
-Monitor serum concentrations of aminoglycosides to ensure adequate levels and to avoid potentially toxic levels.
+Monitor serum concentrations of aminoglycosides to ensure adequate levels and avoid potentially toxic ones.

 Avoid concurrent use of other potentially neurotoxic and/or nephrotoxic drugs: cisplatin, cephaloridine, kanamycin, amikacin, neomycin, polymyxin B, colistin, paromomycin, streptomycin, tobramycin, vancomycin, and viomycin (2).
 Avoid the concurrent use of gentamicin with potent diuretics.